("Replicon" or "we", "us", "our", etc.)

 Replicon does not disclose, trade or sell its customer or contact lists.

-All incoming and outgoing telephone calls using Replicon's telephone systems are subject to automated recording and archiving.
+Incoming and outgoing telephone calls using Replicon's telephone systems may be subject to automated recording and archiving.
 Recording is a function of certain technology and cannot be turned off by individual Replicon employees or contractors for particular cases.
 Recording is carried out for the following purposes:

 Recordings of telephone calls are initially not reviewed or overheard in any manner, but are archived in digital format on a secure server without review.
 Such recordings may be subsequently reviewed by Replicon at any time for any one or more of the stated purposes and, in particular, may be used without notification or consent as evidence in the event of an investigation or legal proceeding related to such telephone conversation, or to review the quality of service provided in situations where Replicon has a basis to believe that such quality may not be adequate and generally only with respect to those Replicon representatives who interact with customers.

-Callers from outside Replicon are advised that their call may be recorded and potentially used on the foregoing basis by posting a notice to that effect on Replicon's web site.
+Callers from outside Replicon are advised that their call may be recorded and potentially used on the foregoing basis.
 Callers have the option at their request of opting out of such recording by asking their Replicon representative to call them back on a cell phone, which is not subject to automated recording.
 Individuals may also communicate with Replicon via e-mail, fax or mail.